 Extensor Tendon Lengthening for Clawtoe Correction

-The surgical procedure involves an incision over the top of the toe.
+The surgical procedure involves a longitudinal incision over the top of the toe.
 This procedure is actually performed at the base of the toe, where the tendon runs into the toe.
 The long tendon that extends the toe is identified.
-It’s incised in such a way that the tendon is split down the middle, and this allows for the tendon to lengthen.
-It is then sutured in the newly lengthened position so that the toe can fall down into an improved position.
-The toe itself is sometimes stabilized with a wire or some means of immobilizing the toe while the tendon heals.
-Extensor tendon lengthening is often performed in addition to other procedures to correct the toe position (eg PIP fusion, Weil osteotomy)
+The tendon is split in the middle and at either end of the split it is cut sideways but in opposite direction, such that the cut in the tendon looks like a ‘z’.
+The split portions than slide elongating the tendon.
+It is then sutured in the newly lengthened position so that the toe can be straightened and then the toe is held straight with a wire or some implant within the toe, while the tendon heals.
+Extensor tendon lengthening is often performed in addition to other procedures to correct the toe position (eg PIP fusion, Weil osteotomy).

 Recovery usually requires 6 weeks of immobilization or relative immobilization to allow the tendon to heal.
 It may be possible to move the toe before then, depending on what other procedures have been done.

 Complications that are relatively specific to a claw toe correction using an extensor tendon lengthening include:

 - Under or over lengthening of tendon.
 If the tendon is over-lengthened, it can flop down and it becomes difficult to actively lift the toe up, when walking barefoot.
 If it’s under-lengthened, an inadequate correction may be obtained.

 - Failure of the tendon to heal.
 If the tendon does not heal, the functioning of the tendon may be limited or absent.

 - Scarring around the tendon or adhesions.
 There can be significant scarring that can limit the movement of the tendon, and therefore can limit the function of the toe.